Effie M. Morrissey: Mid 20th century: packet ship Ernestina

 When Captain Robert Bartlett died on April 28, 1946, Effie M. Morrissey was sold to the Jackson brothers to carry mail and passengers in an inter-island trade in the South Pacific.
 On their voyage to the Pacific she developed problems at sea, forcing the crew to return to New York City.
 On December 2, 1947, the boat caught fire of undetermined origin while docked at the Boat Basin in Flushing, New York.

 The schooner was repaired and sold to Louisa Mendes of Egypt, Massachusetts.
 She entered the packet trade in a trans-Atlantic crossing to Cape Verde with a cargo of food and clothing.
 Upon reaching the islands, Captain Henrique Mendes reregistered the schooner under the name Ernestina, after his own daughter, and used her in inter-island trade.
-Ernestina made many transatlantic voyages and fell into disrepair at Cape Verde, where she remained until the late nineteen sixties when interest arose in the United States to save the historic vessel.
+Ernestina made many transatlantic voyages and fell into disrepair at Cape Verde, where she remained until the late 1960s when interest arose in the United States to save the historic vessel.
 Harry Dugan and the Bartlett Exploration Association of Philadelphia made several offers to buy the ship for the South Street Seaport Museum in New York.
 In 1977 the people of Cape Verde agreed to give Ernestina to the people of the United States.
 The Foreign Minister, speaking on behalf of President Aristides Pereira said:

 The Government of Cape Verde offers the Ernestina as a gift to the United States of America as an expression of the high regard of the people of Cape Verde for the people of the United States and we deliver the vessel to the State of Massachusetts as a representative of the people of the United States.